-During this time, the Cheyenne and Arapaho Indians were committing a number of raids in the area in response to white settlers encroaching upon their hunting grounds and in revenge for the Sand Creek Massacre.
+During this time, the Cheyenne and Arapaho Indians were committing several raids in the area due to white settlers encroaching upon their hunting grounds and in revenge for the Sand Creek Massacre.
 Located on a plateau called “Morgan Flats” about ½ mile from the South Platte River, the site was chosen for its commanding view of the entire river valley.
-Initially, construction of the post began by Colorado Volunteers under the leadership of General Sam Brown and was first called Camp Tyler.
+Initially, the construction of the post began by Colorado Volunteers under the leadership of General Sam Brown and was first called Camp Tyler.

-The really heavy work, however, was completed by “Galvanized Yankees” under the command of Captain Williams.
-These troops were Confederate soldiers released from prison under the condition that they join the union army and move west to fight the Indians.
+However, the really heavy work was completed by “Galvanized Yankees” under the command of Captain Williams.
+These troops were Confederate soldiers released from prison because they joined the union army and moved west to fight the Indians.
 At that time, the post’s name was changed to Camp Wardwell.

 Today, there are no remains of the fort.
 The site is located in the city of Fort Morgan at approximately the same location as a Municipal Skate Park and Tennis Courts on Railroad Avenue.